Flight-Free-UK/flight_free_uk_website/source/posts/is-the-rising-social-stigma-around-flying-misplaced.html.markdown

 The truth is, the climate crisis is the most significant challenge humanity has ever faced.
 It’s not a side-issue, it’s THE issue.
 We cannot justify the mass burning of fossil fuels purely to satisfy our wanderlust, as if everything is OK.

 But neither does this spell the end for travel.
 It’s simply time to rethink it.
-Travel isn't about how far you go, it's about what you do when you get there.
+Travel isn't about how far you go, it's about _how_ you go and what you do when you get there.
 And there are plenty of ways to live and travel, even thrive, without flying.

 _\*emissions data from flightemissionmap.org_